 If the orbitals are closer together, the difference in rent is smaller, so they’ll absorb lower-energy photons (lower-frequency, longer-wavelength) – for example, they might absorb red red light & look green.

 So back to our fall leave colors… To capture usable energy from sunlight, plants make a bunch of a chemical called chlorophyll.
-During the summer there’s long days with lots of sunlight, so it’s all about glucose-making – they want to capture as much of the sunlight as they can, use it to make glucose, and store that glucose as starch in the “hardier” parts of plants like the trunk & roots – kinda like the tree equivalent of squirrels hoarding acorns to prepare for winter
+During the summer there’s long days with lots of sunlight, so it’s all about glucose-making – they want to capture as much of the sunlight as they can, use it to make glucose (a sugar), and store that glucose as starch in the “hardier” parts of plants like the trunk & roots.
+It’s kinda like the tree equivalent of squirrels hoarding acorns to prepare for winter

 There are actually multiple types of chlorophyll, with chlorophyll a & B being the main photosynthetic pigments.
-Chlorophylls absorb blue & red wavelengths, but not green – so green is the color that is seen!
+They absorb blue & red wavelengths, but not green – so we see green.
 Chlorophyll a is the most abundant plant pigment & it absorbs at maxima of 430nm (blue) & 662nm (red).
-Chlorophyll b has a slightly shifted absorption spectrum (453 & 642 maxima) so it helps expand the range of light that can be captured & used to make sugar.
+Chlorophyll b has a slightly shifted absorption spectrum (453 & 642 maxima) which helps expand the range of light that can be captured & used to make sugar.

-The tetrapyrrolic (4 pyrorole-like) ring forms a “porphyrin” structure that is like a big electron orgy – 18 atoms participating in one of those conjugated systems where electrons are shared among them.
-This porphyrin is similar to that of hemoglobin – the oxygen-carrying molecule in our blood – even though these “mitts” may look similar at the chemical level, hemoglobin makes our blood look red while chlorophyll makes plants look green – clearly little differences in chemical makeup can cause big differences in color!
-If you compare hemoglobin & chlorophyll you can see that hemoglobin holds iron, while chlorophyll has magnesium, and there are also some other differences that affect electronic “rent costs” and thus the absorbed colors.
+This ring forms a “porphyrin” structure that is like a big electron orgy – 18 atoms participating in one of those conjugated systems where electrons are shared among them.
+This porphyrin is similar to the heme of of hemoglobin – the oxygen-carrying molecule in our blood.
+But even though these “mitts” may look similar at the chemical level, hemoglobin makes our blood look red while chlorophyll makes plants look green – clearly little differences in chemical makeup can cause big differences in color!
+If you compare heme & chlorophyll you can see that heme holds iron, while chlorophyll has magnesium, and there are also some other differences that affect electronic “rent costs” and thus the absorbed colors.
+If you want to learn more about heme & hemoglobin, check out http://bit.ly/hemeahprnai but for now, let’s get back to the plants…

 As the days start getting shorter and there’s less available sunlight, it gets to the point where, if the plants kept up stocking chlorophyll at the current levels, they’d spend more energy preparing to catch sunlight than they’d get back in usable energy captured.
 Unfavorable energy economics… So the plants stop making chlorophyll.
 What’s left gets degraded (and parts recycled), and the red and blue light stop getting stolen.

 But instead of looking white, the leaves usually look orange, yellow, or red.
-Because, even though the leaves had “only looked green” before, when there was sooo much chlorophyll, there were actually other chromophores present with “different mitts”- they were just hidden.
+This is because, even though the leaves had “only looked green” before, when there was sooo much chlorophyll, there were actually other chromophores present with “different mitts”- they were just hidden.

-Yesterday, we looked at one of these – beta-carotene, which makes pumpkins look orange because it absorbs violet & blue-green light, with its highest absorption at 450nm. http://bit.ly/2OKyzviBeta-carotene is just one of numerous “carotenoids” – plants have lots of them because, in addition to helping out chlorophyll with collecting usable energy, by absorbing high-energy light, they keep that light from damaging the plant.
-They also help protect the plant by sopping up extra “free radicals.”
+A while back, we looked at one of these – beta-carotene, which makes pumpkins look orange because it absorbs violet & blue-green light, with its highest absorption at 450nm. http://bit.ly/2OKyzviBeta-carotene is just one of numerous “carotenoids” – plants have lots of them because, in addition to helping out chlorophyll with collecting usable energy, by absorbing high-energy light, they keep that light from damaging the plant.
+They also help protect the plant by sopping up extra “free radicals” (unpaired electrons).
 And their pretty colors attract seed-spreaders.
 Carotenoids also start degrading in the fall, but the chlorophyll greatly “out-degrade” them – so the green’s gone long before these are.

 Another reason to spend that glucose on color?
 The leaves physically fall off because the plant starts building a barrier between the leaf and the rest of the tree & this traps whatever glucose is already in the leaves there.
 So might as well use it for something, right?!